 So, one of your new year’s resolutions was to finally travel to some far off place, to be engulfed by new sights, smells, tastes and adventures- and how’s it going?
 Not so well?
 So, after asking your partner, sister, brother, mother, old friends and the family cockapoo you’ve found that nobody can take the trip with you?
 You’re still scrolling through other people’s adventures on social media, with your feet up and a cup of tea and wondering how they got so lucky.
 Well they didn’t.
 They made a choice that you can make right now too: wait, potentially forever, or just pack up and go.
 Choosing the latter makes all of the difference.
 At least, for me, it did.
+Here are five reasons to fly and adventure solo.

 The chance to meet and be yourself.
 Honestly answer this- when was the last time you made a decision that wasn’t influence by your boss, your boyfriend, your mother or that family cockapoo (okay maybe not the cockapoo but you get the idea!)
 Most of the time your life is not your own and we have so many modern day factors beating down on our personalities and telling us how we should look or act that we often lose ourselves in it all.
 Solo travel is just booking that ticket to get away from it all so you can get to know yourself from scratch; what is it that you want?
 Forget what your friends are doing or the fact that Callum just got into a relationship with Lucy on Facebook or the fact that you’ve worked your ass off and still not been promoted.
 Be who you were before all of this rubbish happened that dulled your shine.
 Now, I’m not saying it’s easy.
 I’m just saying it’s worth it.